 MORE FUN issue 9, cover dated March-April 1936 had this revised logo and layout.
 FUN is now taller with less rounded corners on the U, and the word COMICS! is the sole bottom line in a loose, almost cartoony style Notice that the horizontal stroke ends on the C and S are pointed.
 We’ll see that again below.
 Like MORE, COMICS isn’t well-drawn.
 In place of a full strip with logo, the cover features a four-page gag strip by Vin Sullivan again (also one of the early editors at the company).
 Sans-serif type at the bottom follows the earlier layout.
 One thing you have to say about this logo, the word FUN is easy to read, and would have stood out at a distance on a crowded newsstand.
 And since Sullivan did the cover art, it seems quite possible he redrew the logo as well.

 Issue 5 of NEW COMICS, June, 1936, had this new logo.
 It’s based on the previous one, but redrawn with a larger C and other small differences, plus a new telescoping drop-shadow with one-point perspective vanishing to a place behind the center of the M. Not a bad look, but the uninspired art by Whitney Ellsworth and drab coloring don’t help the appeal of this cover.
-Major Wheeler-Nicholson’s comics were not selling well, and at some point around this time he ran out of money and lost control of the company he’d begun.
+Major Wheeler-Nicholson’s comics were not selling well, and finances and backing were always being sought.
 Note that, like Vin Sullivan, Whitney Ellsworth was on staff at the company from the beginning as an assistant editor, and it’s possible he did some of the early logos shown in this study, particularly this one, since he did the cover art.

-That might explain the completely new look of issue 11 of MORE FUN, cover dated July, 1936.
+There’s a completely new look on issue 11 of MORE FUN, cover dated July, 1936.
 And, doesn’t it look familiar?
 It’s the same style used for ACTION COMICS #1 two years later, but it was first seen here.
-My guess is that new management wanted a new look, as they often do, and asked that someone work up a new approach.
 The logo has been redrawn again, with FUN now wider once more.
 The horizontal strokes of the F and U are thinner, and the U has three angled corners replacing the round ones, but oddly, the corner at lower left is missing that angle.
 The vertical strokes of the N are much wider than one might expect based on the other two letters.
 And the drop shadow is deeper.
 MORE is redone, and looking much more professional.
 But the most interesting change is in COMICS, which is now much larger, and in the art deco style so long associated with DC.
 I wrote about it in the first part of my Action Comics Logo Study, suggesting it’s based on the font Broadway, and the proportions of the letters are more equal and on-model than those of FUN.
 There are enough variations from Broadway to suggest some other, similar art deco font was the model, though.
-The one oddity is the space between the second C and the S. The entire logo is enclosed in thick black borders, forming a banner, with the art below ending in another thick border, and a typeset cover copy at the bottom.
+The one oddity is the extra space between the second C and the S. The entire logo is enclosed in thick black borders, forming a banner, with the art below ending in another thick border, and typeset cover copy at the bottom.
 The price of 10¢ is now in a circle straddling the border below the logo.
 While there are some odd quirks, the overall look of this logo and trade dress is attractive and would certainly command a buyer’s attention, a winning design.
-While we have no record of who might have done the work, Perhaps a staffer with graphic design training, perhaps cover artist and editor Vin Sullivan again.
+While we have no record of who might have done the work, Perhaps a staffer with graphic design training, perhaps cover artist and editor Vin Sullivan again or even Whitney Ellsworth.
 We’ll never know for sure.
-New information I’ve posted HERE indicates Ira Schnapp did not work on any of these early DC logos.
+Information I’ve posted HERE indicates Ira Schnapp did not work on any of these early DC logos.

 This title, the second DC Annual, came out early in 1937, I believe, and the logo seems to be by the same person who redesigned MORE FUN.
 In fact, this entire logo is in the style of COMICS from that book.
 That word has the same odd space between the C and S, so it’s probably not redrawn, just a photostatted copy.
 NEW BOOK OF is not as accomplished in style; look at the poorly drawn loops of the B, and the mismatched center stroke of the E. The N and K are both far off-model for this style, too.
 Very puzzling.
 Perhaps this time, instead of copying the letterforms of the art deco font, the designer just did his own version, trying to match COMICS, but not succeeding very well.